Hello, I’m Jen. I’m a writer and mama.

 Through cultivating a regular written and visual journaling practice, I have connected with my own wisdom and come to know and love who I am at my core.

-I also started to take my creative dreams seriously: blogging to share my writing, teaching journaling classes, running a writing group and writing books.
+I also started to take my creative dreams seriously: blogging to share my writing, teaching journaling classes, and writing novels.

 My goal in my work is to show up as honestly, authentically and truthfully as I can.
 I don’t want to hide behind fancy web design, carefully crafted sales pages and a curated online image.
 I want to share my life in all its rawness and truth, so that I can encourage other women to do the same.